SquareGPS/navixy-api/docs/panel-api/getting-started.md

 Every session (and thus, a hash key associated with it) has a limited lifetime (30 days by default).
 So you should obtain new hash key periodically.

-If you will try to make a Panel API call with expired session hash, you’ll get the following error:
+If you will try to make a Panel API call with expired session hash, you'll get the following error:

 ```json